Chart Color Schemes

 Employment performance in Jindalee - Mount Ommaney exceeds national averages across key labour market indicators

-Over the year to September 2025, labour force levels decreased by 3.8%, and employment fell by 3.1%, leading to a 0.7 percentage point drop in unemployment rate.
-In comparison, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
-As of 25-November, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-Jobs and Skills Australia projects national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Jindalee - Mount Ommaney's employment mix suggests local employment could increase by 6.8% over five years and 14.1% over ten years.
+Conversely, transport, postal & warehousing showed lower representation at 3.3% versus the regional average of 5.6%.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
+Over the 12 months to September 2025, labour force levels decreased by 3.8%, with employment decreasing by 3.1%, leading to a fall in unemployment rate by 0.7 percentage points.
+By comparison, Greater Brisbane recorded employment growth of 3.8% and labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across different industry sectors.
+Applying these projections to Jindalee - Mount Ommaney's employment mix indicates that local employment should increase by 6.8% over five years and 14.1% over ten years, although these estimates are based on a simple weighting extrapolation for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment